Skip to main content

 Written by Hugo Rios

-Updated over 3 weeks ago
+Updated over a week ago

 Spanish translations are available for most subjects in the student assignment view.
 This feature is designed to support multilingual learners by reducing language barriers and improving access to academic content.

-How to Enable Translations (Admins Only)
+How to Enable Translations at Your School (Admins Only)

 1. Go to your Admin Dashboard.